 Little Butterflies Learning Center, Founder Philip Austin Brooks has made smattering of $150,000 thousands of donations

-Little Butterflies Learning Center, Founder Philip Austin Brooks has made smattering of $30,000 thousands donations to non profit organizations.GARLAND, TEXAS, UNITED STATES, July 14, 2022 /EINPresswire.com/ -- Little Butterflies Learning Center and founder Philip Austin Brooks are making a huge jump in the childcare industry.
-Not only are they the #1 fastest growing Learning Center in Texas, Little Butterflies also keeps busy by contributing donations to non-profit organization's where its needed.
+Little Butterflies Learning Center, Founder Philip Austin Brooks has made smattering of $150,000 thousands of donations to non-profit organizationsDALLAS, TEXAS, UNITED STATES, July 15, 2022 /EINPresswire.com/ -- Little Butterflies Learning Center and founder Philip Austin Brooks are making a huge jump in the childcare industry.
+Not only are they the #1 fastest growing Learning Center in Texas, Little Butterflies Learning Center also keeps busy by contributing donations to non-profit organization’s where it's needed.
 This is what makes Little Butterflies stand out more than any other daycare center.

-One of the most important decisions you will make as a parent is choosing a daycare center.
-As it’s not something you are used to, leaving your little one in the care of other people is more than enough to make you feel anxious, and at times, you may feel that you made the wrong decision.

 To give every parent peace of mind, Phillip Austin Brooks established Little Butterflies Learning Center.
 Together with his team of highly trained teachers and loving caregivers, they are providing exceptional education and a fun-filled day in a place as nurturing as home.